-  Our hope is to use PHRED’S P.L.L.A.C.E. to provide families with support and guidance through the maze of having a child with autism.
+Our ongoing hope is to use PHRED’S P.L.L.A.C.E. to provide families with support and guidance through the maze of having a child with autism.
 We have obtained a guardianship, applied for Federal and State services and are now working with Jessica to map out her path for future growth.
-She has applied to a college program and wants very much to work in the field of Culinary Arts.

 We are proud of the person that Jessica has become.
-Our hope is that she will open her first restaurant at PHRED’S P.L.L.A.C.E.
+Our hope is that she will be able to work in a restaurant setting in our community.
 She loves amusement parks, restaurants, shopping, horseback riding, swimming, gymnastics, bowling, water parks, camping, staying at hotels, and playing with friends.
 We thank God for the people who have taken the time to get to know Jessica and who have worked so hard to get her to the point she is at right now.
 The sky is the limit for Jessica and we consider ourselves very blessed to have had the chance to learn and grow with her.

 It has been a very long road, but Jessica is doing great and is on her way to what we hope will be a very successful and promising life.